Bhava of Bantering Budha

 Required element of occult mystery or secrecy in their method.

-Matters of the houses ruled by graha in bhava-8 are controlled by this fast-turning, re-cycling , identity-destroying and regenerating hidden life force.
+Matters of the bhava ruled by graha in bhava-8 are controlled by this fast-turning, re-cycling , identity-destroying and regenerating hidden life force.

-rogesha-6 in the messaging 3rd-from swakshetra = auspicious for destruction of impoverishing loans , transformation of poisons into healing medicines, regeneration via conflict, divorce, sickness, jail, and war.
+rogesha-6 in the messaging 3rd-from svakshetra = auspicious for destruction of impoverishing loans , transformation of poisons into healing medicines, regeneration via conflict, divorce, sickness, jail, and war.

 Gift for communicating (3) about poverty-debt-disease-war-pollution-exploitation (6) servitude, social marginalization -- to produce a result of transformative healing (8)

-Harsha Yoga = rogesha-6 in 8 = catastrophic situations destroy debts, conditions of death (8) become profitable, obtainment of secret loans, transformation of disease via self-destruction and rebirth
+[Harsha Yoga] = rogesha-6 in 8 = catastrophic situations destroy debts, Conditions of dematerialization (8) become profitable, obtainment of secret loans, transformation of disease via self-destruction and rebirth

 also, with interference from Rahu-Ketu, may suggest hidden diseases